general-ackbar/circle-arcade/README.md

 # Arcade Suite for Raspberry Pi

-The Arcade Suite is built upon the Circle framework.
+The Arcade Suite consist of 4 classic retro games: Tetris, Space Invaders, Snake and Pong and a simple menu.
+The games are built using Circle - a C++ bare metal programming environment for the Raspberry Pi.
 To compile and set up the suite, follow the steps below.
 Circle is included as a submodule, but requires some initial setup.

 ## Prerequisites